quicwg/base-drafts/draft-ietf-quic-transport.md

 possible to use other fields to distinguish them from other packet.

-If a client requires more octets of the connection ID for routing than the server requires, those octets will not appear in the packet that the server receives.
-In this case, the stateless reset might not reach the client.
+If a client requires more octets of the connection ID for routing than the length that the server chooses, those additional octets will not appear in the packet that the server receives.
+In this case, the server is unable to construct a stateless reset with a connection ID that guarantees that it reaches the client.

-A server can avoid this by ensuring that it always receives a connection ID that is equal to or longer than the connection ID requested by the client.
-In choosing a connection ID, the server already knows the client's preferred transaction ID length, and so can request that the client provide a similarly long connection ID.
+A server can ensure that it always receives a connection ID that is equal to or longer than the connection ID requested by the client.
+When choosing a connection ID, the server already knows the client's preferred transaction ID length.
+Thus, a server can set its transport parameters so that it always receives a sufficient number of connection ID octets from the client.

-A server can construct the connection ID such that it includes a record the length required by the client.
+A server can also construct the connection ID such that it includes a record of the truncate_connection_id transport parameter set by the client.
 This allows the server to ensure that it sends a connection ID of the size that the client needs when generating a stateless reset.

 # Frame Types and Formats